makerdao/community/governance/parameter-docs/stability-fee.md

 ## Trade-offs

 In theory modifying the Stability Fee for a vault type will impact the number of vault users that are willing to use that vault type, with increases reducing the amount of DAI generated, and decreases increasing the amount of DAI generated.
-However, the level of effect on user behavior that Stability Fee modifications have is open to debate, and there are other factors that play into a users decision to maintain a vault, including market conditions and the competitive landscape.
+However, the level of effect on user behavior that Stability Fee modifications have is open to debate, and other factors play into a user's decision to maintain a vault, including market conditions and the competitive landscape.

 In practice, large modifications to Stability Fees have had measurable effects on user behavior, while the impact of smaller changes is less clear at this time.